 - Gratuitous French: Frequently used.

-- Hard-Drinking Party Girl: Giselle, who conversely can't hold her liquor and eventually is paralyzed while driving drunk.
+- Hard-Drinking Party Girl: Giselle, who conversely can't hold her liquor and eventually is paralyzed while driving under the influence.
 (She gets better.)

 - It's Always Mardi Gras in New Orleans: In Ruby, when the protagonist goes to find her father in New Orleans, she just happens to arrive on the day of Mardi Gras.
 (This is in spite of Ruby herself being from Cajun Country, where Mardi Gras is also a super-big deal.)